-- Q2: After a five minute break, the 15 remaining boats' times will be reset to zero and they will then run a further 15 minute session.
-Again the boats may complete as many laps as they want during the 15 minute session.
+Q2: After a five minute break, the 15 remaining boats' times will be reset to zero and they will then run a further 17 minutes session.
+Timing of the boats will start 2 minutes after the green flag.
+Again the boats may complete as many laps as they want during the 17 minute session.
 At the end of Q2, the nine slowest boats will be dropped out and fill positions 7 to 15 on the start grid.